AN6.40 Two young boys looking up at Ronald Moody’s Midonz. 1939 : box LN4

 1914

 Eight Baltimoreans—Dr. A. R. L. Dohme, Mr. Robert Garrett, Mrs. Henry Barton Jacobs, Mr. Michael Jenkins, Hon.
-Theodore Marburg, Gen. Lawrason Riggs, Mr. Henry Walters, and Dr. William H. Welch— become incorporators of the Baltimore Museum of Art.
+Theodore Marburg, Gen. Lawrason Riggs, Mr. Henry Walters, and Dr. William H. Welch—incorporate the Baltimore Museum of Art.
 From the beginning, the proposed Museum’s educational function was essential.
 The BMA was to bring the fine arts into the lives of the citizens and their children.

 1929